-KLA (kla.com) is a California-based technology company that primarily makes wafer fab equipment.
+KLA (kla.com) is a California-based technology company that primarily makes wafer fab equipment (specialist machinery used in the production of semiconductors).
 Semiconductor manufacturing is a complex process that requires a lot of water, and KLA is aiming to address this issue through improving the efficiency of the process.
-It is considered to have a high market share and strong margins.
+It has a high market share and good margins.

 Semiconductors are a core part of the modern economy, and an industry in which precise quality control is vital.
-KLA's expertise and experience support compliance with required standards.
+KLA's expertise and experience ensure it meets the necessary high standards.
 Specialised wafer inspection and review tools leverage both innovative optics technologies and Al algorithms to assess wafer surface quality and detect, count and remove defects during production.
 KLA's wafer manufacturing systems support process development, production monitoring and final quality check of a broad range of substrate types and sizes.